ACCOUNTANTS LETTERS & DECLARATIONS

 Why are they a problem?

-The bank is looking to hold us liable should any part of the loan application be incorrect, or if the future projections the bank use turn out to be incorrect.
+The bank is looking to hold us liable should the loan go bad.

 What can we sign off on?